nggit/tremolo-docs/security.md

 form_data = await request.form(max_size=65536)
 ```

-Note that if the coming request body higher than the `limit`, it will raise `ValueError`.
+Note that if the coming request body higher than the `max_size`, it will raise `ValueError`.
 The default `max_size` is 8MiB.

 By lowering its value will help mitigating DoS attacks.